ROSEN, THE FIRST FILING FIRM, Encourages CarMax, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action First Filed by the Firm – KMX

-WHY: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of securities of CarMax, Inc. (NYSE: KMX) between June 20, 2025 and November 5, 2025, both dates inclusive (the “Class Period”).
-The Class Period was expanded to include more investors.
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than January 2, 2026 in the securities class action first filed by the Firm.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of CarMax, Inc. (NYSE: KMX) between June 20, 2025 and November 5, 2025, both dates inclusive (the “Class Period”) of the important January 2, 2026 lead plaintiff deadline in the securities class action first filed by the Firm.

 SO WHAT: If you purchased CarMax securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.